The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom

-We give an example of how an instance of a $\nsp$ for a relation algebra could look like.
-The numbering of the relation algebra is from \cite{AndrekaMaddux}. \begin{example}[An instance of $\nsp$ of elation algebra $\#17$] Let $\mathbf{A}$ be the relation algebra with the set of atoms $\{\id,a,b,\}$ and the product rules given by the Table \ref{Tables1}.
-Note that the domain of $\mathbf{A}$ is the following set: Let $V:=\{x_1,x_2,x_3\}$ be a set.
+{We give an example of an instance of the $\nsp$ for a representable relation algebra.} The numbering of the representable relation algebra is by \cite{AndrekaMaddux}. \begin{example}[An instance of $\nsp$ of representable relation algebra $\#17$] Let $\mathbf{A}$ be the symmetric representable relation algebra with the set of atoms $\{\id,a,b\}$ and {the values for the composition operation $\circ$ on these atoms be given by Table \ref{Tables1}.
+Note that this determines the composition operation on the whole domain of $\mathbf{A}$, which is the following set: } Let $V:=\{x_1,x_2,x_3\}$ be a set.
 Consider the map $f\colon V^2\rightarrow A$ given by